 Symptoms of anaphylaxis

 The most important and obvious symptom of anaphylactic shock is difficulty breathing.
 Anyone struggling to breathe will require medical attention and it is very important to seek this as quickly as possible.
 There are a number of other common symptoms that occur alongside or before difficulty breathing.
-These include a weak and rapid pulse, swelling of the throat, tongue and sometimes mouth, skin reactions including hives and flushed or pale skin, nausea, vomiting or diarrhea, dizziness or fainting and loss of consciousness.
+These include a weak and rapid pulse, swelling of the throat, tongue and sometimes mouth, skin reactions including hives and flushed or pale skin, nausea, vomiting or diarrhoea, dizziness or fainting and loss of consciousness.

 Treatments for anaphylaxis